 Current research interests

-Lorna is head of the Hutton Soil Forensic team and collaborates on research projects with UEA, Portugal, Germany and in Indonesia.
+Lorna is head of the Hutton Soil Forensic team (see leaflet on our soil forensic services, PDF file) and collaborates on research projects with UEA, Portugal, Germany and in Indonesia.
 Lorna was Principal Investigator of a project funded by the Engineering and Physical Sciences Research Council (EPSRC), developing tools for soil characterisation for use in forensics.
-This work involved collaboration with the National Soil Resources Institute (NSRI) and the Northern Ireland Agriculture, Food and Environmental Sciences Division, as well as various forensic experts in the National Policing Improvement Agency (NPIA), forensic agencies and various police laboratories and forces throughout the U.K. In addition, she established, and was joint co-ordinator of an international Geoforensics network, funded by EPSRC, with members from six nations.
+This work involved collaboration with the National Soil Resources Institute (NSRI) and the Northern Ireland Agriculture, Food and Environmental Sciences Division, as well as various forensic experts in the National Policing Improvement Agency (NPIA), forensic agencies and various police laboratories and forces throughout the UK.
+In addition, she established, and was joint co-ordinator of an international Geoforensics network, funded by EPSRC, with members from six nations.

 Lorna's highlighted publications

 - Independent techniques for the forensic characterisation of river beaches., Carvalho, A.; Ribeiro, H.; Dawson, L.A.; Mayes, B.; Guedes, A.; Abreu, I., (2012) 6th European Academy of Forensic Science Conference, (EAFS), Towards Forensic Science 2, The Hague, Netherlands, 20-24 August, 2012, p189.

 - Soil as intelligence and evidence: learning experiences from research and casework., Dawson, L.A., (2012) 6th European Academy of Forensic Science Conference, (EAFS), Towards Forensic Science 2, The Hague, Netherlands, 20-24 August, 2012, p291.
 Keynote presentation, p137.